 No one has favorited this theater yet

-The Dominion Theatre was opened on 3rd December 1930 and designed by the architect Joseph Gomersall, a local Salfordian who went on to build many excellent cinemas in the Dury & Gomersall partnership.
+The Dominion Theatre was opened on 3rd December 1930 with George Arlis in “Disraeli”.
+Designed by architect Joseph Gomersall, a local Salfordian who went on to build many excellent cinemas in the Dury & Gomersall partnership.
 It was located at the corner of Ordsall Lane and Regent Road in the Regent Bridge district of Salford.
 It was built for and operated by the J.F.
 Emery Circuit.

 In 1949, the cinema became part of the Essoldo Circuit.
 The name of the cinema then changed to the Essoldo.